ntdathp/slam-uwb-calibration/README.md

 }
 ``` -->

-Finally, we use [SLICT](https://github.com/brytsknguyen/slict) as the SLAM backend in this work.
+Finally, we use [SLICT](https://github.com/brytsknguyen/slict) as the SLAM method in this work.
 <!--
 ```
 @article{nguyen2023slict,